AllanMontalvo/Small-Office-Network/README.md

 	- Configure for a restrict violation mode.
 	- Configure to automatically save the secure MAC address they learn to running-config with sticky MAC address.
+- Verify Port Security with the command "show port-security interface f0/1".

 **Part 18 DHCP Snooping**